This is part of a series: Define Life

 The last one sounds like an early draft of NASA’s working definition.
 He had some very good points.
 The same things that I wrote about NASA’s definition apply to his.
 One of his most insightful comments is that when one thinks of something alive, one doesn’t think of grey goo or clanking replicators.
 Thus, he said, one should be cautious when claiming that such things are life.

 I agree that I should be careful.
 And I agree that there are many things that should not be considered life, even though they have some of its characteristics.
 Crystals, for instance, are not alive.
-But it is my opinion that these 2 things have so many characteristics of life that they should be considered alive.
+But it is my opinion that these two things have so many characteristics of life that they should be considered alive.